npci/falcon/examples/README.md

 ```
 # helm install root-ca -n orderer helm-charts/fabric-ca -f examples/fabric-ca/root-ca.yaml
 ```
-his will deploy the `root-ca` server for you and the server will be available at `https://root-ca.my-hlf-domain.com`.
+This will deploy the `root-ca` server for you and the server will be available at `https://root-ca.my-hlf-domain.com`.
 To verify the server, you can get into any running pod in the cluster and send a curl request as below;
 ```
 curl https://root-ca.my-hlf-domain.com:30000/cainfo --insecure
 ```